d3x41/documentation-dev/md/tools/packages.md

 ### libtorrent-rasterbar
 Rebuilt to update libtorrent-rasterbar because qbittorrent compilation necessary use this version

-### bloodhound
-Tool to check Active Directory configurations

-### ddrescue-gui
-Tool to add a GUI for ddrescue tool

 ## Source of packages
 All the sources of the packages can be found here: